 Kathy started riding at the age of 10 doing pony jumpers, Jr. jumpers

 and Hunt Seat Equitation in Brooklyn & Monticello, NY.
+This gave her a good background to move into Dressage.

 At 19 she moved to Sarasota, FL and was introduced to Classical Dressage when she worked for the very well known and respected Dorita Konyot Humphries.
 Dorita Konyot Humphries is the sister of Alex Konyot who helped to guide Robert Dover in learning dressage, and aunt of Tina Konyot who is on the US Olympic squad competing in the 2012 Olympic Games in London.